madanyc/workfront-learn.en/help/manage-resources/scenario-planner/create-plans-in-the-scenario-planner.md

 ---
 title: How to Create a Plan in [!DNL Scenario Planner]
-description: Learn how to create a plan in the [!DNL Adobe Workfront] [!DNL Scenario Planner].
+description: Learn how to create a plan in the [!DNL Scenario Planner].
 feature: Resource Management
 type: Tutorial
 role: Leader, User